Stranger Eyes

 Stranger Eyes (默視錄) is a 2024 internationally co-produced mystery thriller film directed by Yeo Siew Hua starring Lee Kang-sheng and Wu Chien-ho.

 The film premiered in the main competition section of the 81st Venice International Film Festival, becoming the first Singaporean film to compete for the Golden Lion.
 It was also selected as the opening film for both the 2024 Taipei Golden Horse Film Festival and the 35th Singapore International Film Festival.

-It was selected as the Singaporean entry for Best International Feature Film at the 98th Academy Awards.
+It was selected as the Singaporean entry for Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Premise

 After young father Darren's daughter goes missing, he begins to receive video recordings of his personal life.
 He suspects that his neighbor Goh is the culprit and begins surveilling him in a hunt for answers.